 - Normally consist of multiple cooking zones

 Remark: 1.
-Newer designs have incorporated "FLEXI ZONE" (employing Bridging technology which allows cooking in any position and not necessarily at the center or aligned to each cooking zone).2.
-For older designs, when the cooking pot/pan is not aligned to the cooking zone the induction cooker will display an error that the cooking pot/pan is missing.
+Newer designs have incorporated "FLEX ZONE" (employing the latest induction cooktop technology, which allows cooking in any position and not necessarily at the center or aligned to each cooking zone).2.
+For older designs, when the cooking pot/pan is not aligned to the cooking zone, the induction cooker will display an error that the cooking pot/pan is missing.

 2. Freestanding Induction Cooker